afcarl/sensible/README.md

-# sensor-fusion-research
+# Sensible

-datasets and algorithms for evaluating multi-object multi-sensor sensor fusion approaches
+**Sens**ible is a sensor-fusion library for multi-sensor multi-target applications.